-If you are a current Council tenant and you are moving home, you must give four weeks notice in writing.
-The letter giving notice must be received by 12.00 noon on a Monday - your tenancy will end on the Sunday four weeks later.
-If it is not received by 12.00 noon on the Monday you will be charged an extra weeks rent.
+If you're a current Council tenant and you're moving home, you must give four weeks notice in writing.
+The letter giving notice must be received by 12.00pm on a Monday - your tenancy will end on the Sunday four weeks later.
+If it's not received by 12.00 pm on the Monday, you'll be charged an extra week's rent.

-When a relative or close friend passes away dealing with their affairs at this time can be very difficult.
+When a relative or close friend passes away, dealing with their affairs at such a time can be very difficult.

-If your friend or relative was a tenant of Mid Devon District Council, you should contact their Neighbourhood Officer about the following –
+If your friend or relative was a tenant of ours, you should contact their Neighbourhood Officer about the following:

 - The name and address of the deceased

 - The contact details of the person dealing with the affairs of the deceased person - please let our staff know if you are the Executor

 - If known, the date you expect the property to be cleared and the keys returned to us

 - We'll need to see a death certificate or alternatively use the “Tell Us Once” service, which is completed with the Registrar.

 At least four weeks’ notice is required in writing, with the tenancy ending on a Sunday.